Panera Bread Creamy Tomato Soup Copycat

 Panera Bread Creamy Tomato Soup is a renowned classic favorite at the familiar restaurant but making it yourself at home is easy and even more delicious.
-There is no reason to go out and spend money on something when you can make it yourself at home and it tastes even better.
-It is full of rich and tangy tomato flavor with hints of onion, garlic, basil, and oregano.
+It is full of rich and tangy tomato flavor with hints of garlic, basil, and oregano.
 And it is so quick and easy to make, you can do it in less than an hour.

 We even have a family tradition, every time we do a road trip, we always check the map and plan to stop for a bite at Panera Bread.
 I was all smiles when a location opened two blocks from my house and now I love to take my son there for after-school dinner dates.